Wednesday is the middle of the working week, so to many, it’s the herald of the fast-approaching weekend.

 Red Wednesday is the name of a Yezidi festival celebrated in Iraq.

-Wednesday is known as “hump day” in America because it is the middle of the working week and the hump which you have to get over to make it to Friday.
+Wednesday is known as “hump day” in America because it is the middle of the working week and the hump you must get over to make it to Friday.

-In Hindu mythology, Buddha is the God of Mercury, mid-week Wednesday, and of Merchants and merchandise.
+In Hindu mythology, Buddha is the God of Mercury, mid-week Wednesday, and the God of Merchants and merchandise.

 In the Thai Solar Calendar, the color associated with Wednesday is green.